pavanchandra2494/legendary-engine/Build-a-CICD-pipeline-with-Docker-from-code-to-deployment/README.md

-Building a CI/CD Pipeline with Docker: From Code to Deployment for a client based in Oil and Gas to automate the process of inspection of structural health of pipelines and windmills using Computer Vision to detect anomalies like corrosion and optimizing the model.
+# Building a CI/CD Pipeline with Docker: From Code to Deployment for a client based in Oil and Gas to automate the process of inspection of structural health of pipelines and windmills using Computer Vision to detect anomalies like corrosion and optimizing the model.

+## Project Scenario:

+My Role: I am a DEVOPS Engineer at "DeepSkillz Innovations Pvt Ltd" where I was employed to handle springboot monolith ic application.
+The company has been struggling with manual deployment processes, which have caused delays, inconsiste ncies, and operational inefficiencies.
+My role was to addre ss these challenges by designing and implementing a robust DevOps pipeline that streamlines the deployment process and ensures scalability.

-Key Takeaways:
+## Key Takeaways:

 Task 1: Containerizing Spring Boot application with Docker and Docker Compose ● Docker simplifies the application deployment by packaging code and dependencies into a container image.